 My youngest son made an early appearance and joined our family, and we couldn’t be happier.

 Not that that has anything to do with this frosting recipe, but I’m just so excited that I wanted to share the news.

 This chocolate cream cheese frosting is a variation on my chocolate buttercream frosting.
 It’s incredibly easy to make, but there are a couple tips that ensure that it comes out well.

-I like to use this frosting when I make pumpkin cupcakes.
+I like to use this cream cheese chocolate frosting when I make pumpkin cupcakes.
 The combination of cream cheese, chocolate, and pumpkin just goes so well together!

-This rich frosting also pairs really well with basic chocolate, white, or yellow cakes.
+This rich chocolate cream cheese icing also pairs really well with basic chocolate, white, or yellow cakes.

 Chocolate Cream Cheese Frosting

 - 1/2 cup butter at cool room temperature*